-Beaver Creek-Sterling 115-kV Transmission Line Vegetation Management (Hand Work) Logan County, Colorado Project Number: 2020-029 Expiration Date: December 31, 2023
+Beaver Creek-Sterling 115-kV Transmission Line Vegetation Management (Hand Work) Logan, Morgan, and Washington Counties, Colorado Project Number: 2020-070 Expiration Date: December 31, 2023

 A. Brief Description of Proposal: Western Area Power Administration (WAPA), Rocky Mountain Region (RMR), proposes to conduct routine vegetation management along its Beaver Creek-Sterling (BC-STG) 115-kV Transmission Line.
-Routine vegetation management will be conducted within WAPA's right-of-way (ROW) in Logan County, Colorado, between Structures 35-3 and 35-8, southeast of the Sterling Substation (STG).
+Routine vegetation management will be conducted within WAPA's right-of-way (ROW) in Logan, Morgan, and Washington counties, Colorado, between Beaver Creek Substation and Structure 34/6.
 Work will occur on private lands.
 The intent of WAPA's vegetation management program is to secure and maintain a manageable and stable ROW that minimizes vegetative threats to transmission system safety, security, and reliability, and ultimately does not require frequent re-treatments.
 Achieving a desired condition is a process that may require several treatments over an extended period of time.
-Once a desired condition, as stated in WAPA Order 450.3C, is consistent with American National Standards Institute (ANSI) A300 Part 7 and the minimum vegetation clearance distances (MVCD) as defined by North American Electric Reliability Corporation (NERC) standard FAC-003-4.
+Once a desired condition is achieved, the desired condition will be proactively maintained.
+WAPA's desired condition, as stated in WAPA Order 450.3C, is consistent with American National Standards Institute (ANSI) A300 Part 7 and the minimum vegetation clearance distances (MVCD) as defined by North American Electric Reliability Corporation (NERC) standard FAC-003-4.
 The intent of this proposed activity is to continue to move the ROW closer to, or actively maintain, WAPA's desired condition.

 The proposed activity will enlist trained vegetation management crews to assess the ROW condition, identify incompatible vegetation, and trim and/or remove incompatible vegetation, including "danger trees" as defined in WAPA Order 430.1C, using only hand cutting techniques.
 No mechanical vegetation removal is authorized for this project.
 Equipment used for vegetation management may include chainsaws, pickup trucks with pull-behind chippers, ATVs, measuring equipment, and bucket trucks.
 Only rubber-treaded vehicles will be used.
-The transmission line will be accessed via existing access roads and overland access within the ROW; no road maintenance or new road construction is authorized.
+The transmission line will be accessed via existing access roads; no road maintenance or new road construction is authorized.